 Upon downloading, you can follow the prompts to either log in to your account or create a new account.
 This should only take a few minutes, and you’re ready to start documenting your local biota!

-One of the reasons we are so excited about iNaturalist is that Phipps will be using the app to record plant, wildlife, etc, observations during our BioBlitz on June 11, and you can help!
+One of the reasons we are so excited about iNaturalist is that Phipps will be using the app to record plant, wildlife, etc, observations during our BioBlitz in June, and you can help!
 What is this bioblitz, you ask?
 A bioblitz is an event that unites scientists, naturalists, and community members in a citizen science event to document the biodiversity within a given area and time frame.
 Our BioBlitz will take you from the front lawn of Phipps into Schenley Park to help our naturalists identify the trees, native plants, mammals, fish, aquatic organisms, and everything in between!
 Once you have loaded iNaturalist, the Phipps Conservatory BioBlitz will be available for you to join as a member, and on the big day, you can upload your observations directly to the event!
 (Just in case you run into any trouble getting started, we will have a Phipps staff person on hand to help.)